Perkedel/CVR_Stuffings/README.md

 ## Sauces Total

 > WARNING: Some Sauce URLs may contain NSFW.
 Viewer discretion is advised.
+> WARNING: All Sauces lists below maybe moved to the [new file](/CREDIT.md).

 - https://youtu.be/tnPS_l-1N94?si=ZHS3yb_UwXq7o8Bd how to prop
 - https://youtu.be/a98qCeLAogw?si=y0Rjmnn5fB7sq6za how to convert from vrc to cvr